IQTLabs/AISonobuoy/README.md

 ### Bootstrapping Labels

-For more sophisticated models, bootstrapping labels from the data collect is preferrable to manual labeling.
+For more sophisticated models, bootstrapping labels from the data collect is preferable to manual labeling.
 We can use GPS tracks or [AIS](https://en.wikipedia.org/wiki/Automatic_identification_system) data to determine vessel speed and distance from the hydrophone.
 This allows use to build a 5-class audio classifier with classes: no\_boat, near\_slow, near\_fast, far\_slow, far\_fast.
 Below we show the far\_slow portion of a particular test run.

 <img src="./DataScience/img/tracks.png" alt="pibuoy" height="300px" title="tracks">